-Grandma's homemade icing recipes can help you turn any homemade dessert cake into an attractive centerpiece for any serving table.
+Grandma's old fashioned cake icing can help you turn any homemade dessert cake into an attractive centerpiece for any serving table.

-Every cook collects recipes for their favorite cake frostings, and these are the ones that Grandma often used to make her cakes look extra special.
+Every cook collects recipes for their favorite cake frostings, and these are the ones that Grandma often used to make her cakes look and taste extra special.
 Now, they are yours!

 Mom's Recipe Scrapbooks (c.
 1920s)

-You will find this homemade cake icing recipe is very easy to make:
+You will find this old fashioned cake icing is very easy to make:

 Heat 2 tablespoons cream and add very gradually confectioners' sugar, stirring constantly until the mixture is of the right consistency to spread; then add 2 tablespoons melted butter and 1/2 teaspoon vanilla.